bburtin/documentation/content/en/metrics/_index.md

 ### What metric types can I submit to Datadog?

 Datadog supports several different metric types that serve distinct use cases: count, gauge, rate, histogram, and distribution.
+Metric types determine which graphs and functions are available to use with the metric in the app.

 ### What’s the difference between each metric type?